-48. Popua.
+- 48. Popua.
 Is the existing main power generation site located adjacent to Fanga'uta Lagoon within Popua, an area within the capital Nuku'alofa.
 There are eight diesel generator sets installed with a capacity of 14 MW.
 The 1.3 MW Maama Mai Solar Farm is co-located at the site, along with a BESS of lithium ion batteries to assist with stabilization of the system.
 The batteries can run the system for up to 1 minute, which is of significant assistance in reducing the throttling of the generators to compensate for cloud cover.
-No additional land is required for the BESS as it will be sited within the existing TPL lease area.
+No additional land is required for the BESS as it will be sited within the existing TPL lease area. - 49.
+Villa.

-49. Villa.
 This site is named for its location close to the Villa (residence of the previous King of Tonga) in Mataki'eua on the outskirts of Nuku'alofa.
 TPL has a lease on a site at the front of the Villa, where two developments are under construction phase: a new office for the three utility providers (TPL, Tonga Water Board and Waste Authority Ltd); and a new 2 MW solar facility which was approved by MEIDECC in 2016 and is being constructed through an IPP arrangement.
 TPL will procure power from the solar farm under a long-term power purchase agreement (PPA) with an agreed tariff and performance obligations.
 Based on technical analysis in the Tonga Renewable Energy Master Plan, it is strongly recommended that BESS be co-located with this facility to avoid network instability.
 The BESS will provide additional storage capacity of 2.3 MW /16 MWh.
-No additional land is required for this component as it will be sited within an existing TPL lease area.
+No additional land is required for this component as it will be sited within an existing TPL lease area. - 50.
+Vaini.

-50. Vaini.
 The existing 1 MW solar plant is located just outside the village of Vaini south of Nuku'alofa.
-No additional land is required for this component as the BESS will be sited within the site already leased to TPL.

-51. Fahefa.
-In the south-west of Tongatapu, near the village of Fahefa is the site proposed for a new 2 MW PV solar facility and the project will provide stand-alone BESS (700 kW/350 kWh).
+No additional land is required for this component as the site is already leased to TPL. - 51.
+Fahefa.
+In the south-west of Tongatapu, near the village of Fahefa is the site proposed for a new 2 MW PV solar facility.
 A site of approximately 8 ha has been identified (Figure 3.2), the proposed facility requiring approximately 2 ha.
-The siting and layout will be determined by the IPP.
+The siting and layout will be determined by the IPP. - 52.
+Matafonua.

-52. Matafonua.
 This site is north-east of Fahefa and located near Matafonua in the central west area of Tongatapu.
-The general area for the solar farm has been identified (Figure 3.3), the final 2 ha solar farm and BESS placement within that area is still to be determined.
-There is a cemetery near the site but this will be protected by a buffer zone to ensure the solar plant does not create impacts.
+The general area for the solar farm has been identified (Figure 3.3), the final 2 ha solar farm within that area is still to be determined.
+There is a cemetery near the site but this will be protected by a buffer zone to ensure the solar plant does not create impacts. - 53.
+Niutoua.

-53. Niutoua.
 Is a coastal village in the north-east of the island, 1.5 km south-east of the village is the JICA-financed wind farm.
 The expansion proposed for financing through an IPP arrangement will extend the wind farm along the same service road and continue the arc of wind turbines along the coast, progressing towards the village of Haveluliku.
-The project will finance a BESS to provide storage capacity for energy produced by the wind farm.
 It is expected that when complete, the wind generation sites financed through various IPP will comprise an estimated 20 turbines requiring approximately 12 ha of land (Figure 3.4); the area currently identified will potentially affect 17 tax allotments.